 A number of Toastmasters clubs are “closed corporate,” meaning that membership is only open to people who work at a particular organization.
 District 57 has many clubs that are in this category.
 As you can imagine, corporate rules can sometimes limit the methods these clubs can to use to attract new members; therefore, the VP Public Relations and VP Membership have to get creative and use periodic, well-publicized events to raise awareness of the club within the organization.
+Additionally, here is contact information for the New Club Building Committee, and the Toastmasters International Corporate Sponsors list — both of these can be helpful for developing corporate clubs.

 Here is a list of ideas that can help YOU attract members to your closed corporate club – Be sure to get permission from the appropriate persons in management beforehand, and follow corporate rules to the letter.
 It also helps a lot if you can get HR on board to help you.